Why is security patch management important for Microsoft products?

 • Critical

-According to Microsoft, a critical vulnerability is one that allows a cyber attacker to take control of an employee’s computer without the user having to do anything at all—or by a user doing something as basic as visiting a web page or opening an email.
+According to Microsoft, a critical vulnerability allows a cyber attacker to take control of an employee’s computer without the user having to do anything—or by a user doing something as basic as visiting a web page or opening an email.

 Once an attacker takes control of a machine, they could: